nk-coding/hylimo-re/README.md

 - the graphical editor

 In a one-on-one format, I will explain the general concept again, and give a demonstration of the already working parts.
-Then, we will discuss how the DSL could look like, based on some existing ideas (see below), which graphical editing features should be supported, and how those interactive features can be implemented.
+Then, we will discuss how the DSL _(textual concrete syntax)_ could look like, based on some existing ideas (see below), which graphical editing features should be supported, and how those interactive features can be implemented.

 Based on the protocols of those meetings and my own ideas, I will then create a questionnaire to
 - evaluate the importance of specific features